cheaplightstore/restaurant/articles/google-maps-restaurant-guide.md

+---
+title: "Google Maps vs. Delivery Apps for Fast-Food Restaurants"
+description: "Learn how to build a Google-First strategy for your restaurant to get free customer acquisition and capture the profit you deserve with your own direct ordering website."
+keywords:
+  - google maps for restaurants
+  - restaurant marketing
+  - delivery apps
+  - commission-free ordering
+  - customer acquisition
+---

-The Ultimate Showdown: Google Maps vs. Delivery Apps for Fast-Food Restaurants As a fast-food restaurant owner, you know the exhilarating sound of a new order notification.
+# The Ultimate Showdown: Google Maps vs. Delivery Apps for Fast-Food Restaurants
+As a fast-food restaurant owner, you know the exhilarating sound of a new order notification.
 For years, delivery apps like Uber Eats, DoorDash, and TheFork have promised a steady stream of these notifications, positioning themselves as essential partners for growth.
 But after the rush subsides and you review your monthly statements, a difficult question emerges: after paying crippling platform commissions, are you truly growing, or just running faster to stay in the same place?

 This isn't just about fees.
 It's a fundamental question of control, profitability, and building a business that lasts.
 You're faced with a critical choice for your restaurant's future: should you continue to rent customers from third-party apps, or is there a more powerful, sustainable way to win?